kylenyh/knyh.github.io/README.md

 #### Snake Game - Associated with University of Warwick (1<sup>st</sup>)

-Implemented through **Python**, this project involves implementing game logic to control the snake's movement, grow its length upon consuming food and causing the snake to die if its tail touches its body.
-It focuses on **loops**, **conditionals**, and **data structure manipulation**.
-The development process includes designing a user interface with **Pygame**, creating game mechanics and incorporating a **score system**.
+Implemented through **Python**, this snake game involves implementing game logic to control the snake's movement, grow its length upon consuming food and causing the snake to die if its tail touches its body.
+It focuses on loops, conditionals, and data structure manipulation.
+The development process includes designing a user interface, creating game mechanics and incorporating a score system.

 **Libraries**: Math, Pygame

+#### Chess Game - Personal (2<sup>nd</sup>)

+Implemented through **Python**, this chess engine game integrates the powerful Stockfish engine to determine optimal moves, enhancing the AI's ability to challenge players with varying difficulty levels.
+Players can compete against the AI with customizable depth and ELO settings, ensuring a tailored gaming experience from novice to advanced skill levels.
+The game features intuitive controls, allowing players to make moves by clicking on the board and provides visual feedback on the game's state, including valid moves and checkmate situations.

+**Libraries**: Pygame, Sys, Random, Os, Stockfish

 ### Python (Graph Theory)